jkwasnio/ML-X-assist/README.md

 - Stage Maipulating Scripts: operate in in a single stage
 - Multiplexer Scripts: execute commands or scripts in multiple setups/stages consecutively; begin with `exec_` prefix

+Descriptions of the most important scripts are given below.
+See [`scripts`](scripts) for all scripts available.

 ### Setups Initializing Scripts
 Initialize the directories of the setups/stages.
 - Operate on ML-X root level.